Tracee Metcalfe: 2016

-On May 13, 2016, Metcalfe summitted Mount Everest.
+On May 13, 2016, Metcalfe summited Mount Everest.
 To prepare for Everest, Metcalfe summited every 14,000 foot peak in Colorado.
 In September, she attempted Manaslu with a team led by Brice and Himalayan Experience.
 The expedition reached the fore-summit of the peak at 8,125m, as fixed ropes were not affixed higher on the mountain.

 2017

 As part of the International Mountain Guides Ama Dablam Expedition, Metcalfe summited 6,814m Ama Dablam on November 9, 2017.
 In 2017, she appeared as herself in Everest Rescue, a documentary miniseries filmed at Mount Everest while she was serving as expedition doctor for Brice's Himalayan Experience.

 2018

 Metcalfe joined the Japanese Active Mountain Cho Oyu Expedition to climb Cho Oyu.
 She summited the mountain on September 26, 2018.

 2019

 Metcalfe summited Makalu as part of the Expedition Base Makalu Expedition on May 15, 2019.
-The expedition took 26 days and left base camp via helicopter on May 20th at the conclusion of the expedition.
+The expedition took 26 days and left base camp via helicopter on May 20 at the conclusion of the expedition.